-During the year ended December 31, 2022, the Company recognized as distributions to its equity shareholders dividends of \$14.0 million or \$0.08 per share (2021: \$14.0 million or \$0.08 per share).
+During the year ended December 31, 2023, the Company recognized as distributions to its equity shareholders dividends of \$14.0 million or \$0.08 per share (2022: \$14.0 million or \$0.08 per share).

-24. OTHER COMPONENTS OF EQUITY
+23. OTHER COMPONENTS OF EQUITY

-The Company has the following elements, net of income taxes, within its other components of equity at December 31, 2022 and 2021:
+The Company has the following elements, net of income taxes, within its other components of equity at December 31, 2023 and 2022:

-DE CEMBER 31 2022 DE ECEMBER 31 2021 Exchange differences on translating foreign operations \$ (335,279) \$ (329,121) Cash flow hedges (4,876) (4,148) Share of other comprehensive income (loss) of investments accounted for by the equity method Other components of equity \$ (340,155) \$ (333,269)
+DECEMBER 31 2023 DE ECEMBER 31 2022 Exchange differences on translating foreign operations \$ (297,460) \$ (335,279) Cash flow hedges 3,928 (4,876) Other components of equity \$ (293,532) \$ (340,155)

 - Exchange differences on translating foreign operations component represents exchange differences relating to the translation from the functional currencies of the Company's foreign operations into Canadian dollars.
 On disposal of a foreign operation, the cumulative translation differences are reclassified to net income as part of the gain or loss on disposal.
 Exchange differences also include gains and losses on hedging instruments, if any, relating to the effective portion of hedges of net investments of foreign operations, which are reclassified to net income on the disposal of the foreign operation. - Cash flow hedges component represents hedging gains and losses recognized on the effective portion of cash flow hedges.
-The cumulative deferred gain or loss on the hedge is recognized in net income when the hedged transaction impacts net income, or is included as a basis adjustment to the non-financial hedged item, consistent with the applicable accounting policy. - Share of other comprehensive income (loss) of investments accounted for by the equity method component represents the Company's share of other comprehensive income (loss) from its investments accounted for by the equity method.
+The cumulative deferred gain or loss on the hedge is recognized in net income when the hedged transaction impacts net income, or is included as a basis adjustment to the non-financial hedged item, consistent with the applicable accounting policy.